Holidays

 3. Palmiers

-While simple to make, French palmiers give the look of spending hours in the kitchen.
+They're super easy to make too.
 All that’s needed are puff pastry sheets and a sprinkle of sugar.
-Pastry rectangles are rolled inward from either side, frozen and then sliced into 3/8-inch pieces to create the fun “palm leaf” pattern.
+Pastry rectangles are rolled inward from either side, frozen and then sliced into 3/8-inch pieces to create the fun “palm leaf” or heart pattern.

 4. Whoopie Pie Cookies

-Go traditional with chocolate cookies filled with creamy vanilla filling, or put a heart day spin on dessert time with red velvet cookies and chocolate filling.
+Go traditional with chocolate cookies and vanilla filling, or lean into the holiday with a red velvet version and chocolate cream.

 5. Linzer Heart Cookies